YuriyAksenov/Bash.Linux-Scripts/README.md

 # Bash.Linux-Scripts

-Labs for Bash OS course
+Labs for Bash by course of Operation System

 The most interesting labs are: